TypicalFork/mdBook/guide/src/cli/README.md

 cargo build --release
 ```

-The executable `mdbook` will be in the `./target/release` folder, this should be
+The executable `mdbook` will be in the `./target/release` folder, which should be
-added to the path.
+manually added to the path.